-The only non estate wine is their Chardonnay that is sourced from a vineyard on the Napa side of the Carneros AVA.
+The only non-estate wine is their Chardonnay that is sourced from a vineyard on the Napa side of the Carneros AVA.
 The 2012 vintage saw no malolactic fermentation.
 It shows golden straw color in the glass with various tropical fruit aromas including yellow pineapple, hints of banana and some spice.
 On the palate it is smooth, crisp with notes of citrus and drinks very easily.

-The 2010 444 Cabernet Sauvignon has an inviting bouquet with baking spices, mocha and a sweet core of fruit that remains as the wine continues to breathe.
+The 2010 V12 Vineyards 444 Cabernet Sauvignon has an inviting bouquet with baking spices, mocha and a sweet core of fruit that remains as the wine continues to breathe.
 It is refined and smooth on the palate with a slight mid palate jammy quality – it is a wine the begs to be consumed and drinks well by itself.
 Delicate tannins linger softly on the finish.

 The wine is in barrel for two years and then it is given a full year of bottle age before it is released.
-The grapes are fermented using native yeasts rather than commercial yeast.
+The grapes are fermented using indigenous yeasts rather than commercial yeast.
 The wine is bottled unfiltered.
 The 2010 vintage shows a richness of fruit in the glass – it is a bigger wine than the 444 yet still retains a pleasing balance.
 Lively aromas (black cherry, a liqueur like quality), good color in the glass and decent acidity.
-The tannins are there but do not over power the palate.
+The tannins are there but do not overpower the palate.
 This is a wine you can drink now or certainly cellar a number of years.

 The 2012 Reserve Cabernet Sauvignon is hand selected from the most premium parts of the East facing vineyard on the back of the property.
 The grapes are fermented whole in barrel and aged for 36 months.
 The wine is dark in the glass – the aromas show various black fruits leading to a palate that is more red fruit driven – raspberries, red cherry and various baking spices.
 The tannins are broad based, bigger than the other two wines but still well integrated into the overall structure.

-Personalized tastings are held on the property and feature expansive views of the Stag’s Leap District and the valley floor beyond that.
+Personalized tastings are held on the property and feature expansive views of the Stags Leap District and the valley floor beyond that.
 They are held outdoors (weather permitting) or inside if needed – and are for serious wine enthusiasts and collectors.
 For more information visit: www.v12vineyards.com